 I like to use a cast iron skillet to bake cornbread.
 For me, pouring cornbread batter into a hot, oiled cast iron skillet before sliding it into the oven gives it the perfect crunchy bottom crust.

-That said, a cake or casserole pan also work well.
+That said, a cake or casserole pan also works well.
 You can use a muffin tin to make gluten-free cornbread muffins.
-Of course, to make corn muffins, you’ll need to reduce the baking time by about ten minutes from 25 minutes, to 15-18 minutes.
+Of course, to make corn muffins, you’ll need to reduce the baking time by about ten minutes, from 25 minutes to 15-18 minutes.

 - 1 cup cornmeal

 - 1/3 cup superfine rice flour

 - 1/3 cup quinoa flour

 - 1/3 cup sugar